 Effective September 16, 2012, the Company elected Kathleen P. Mullinix, Ph.D., to its Board of Directors.
 Trained as a chemist, Dr. Mullinix is an outstanding scientist and accomplished executive with senior management experience in the commercial, governmental and academic sectors.
 She was assistant director of the intramural research program at the National Institutes of Health, working with the deputy director for science and the director of NIH on strategic matters concerning the scientific directions of the intramural program from 1979 to 1981.
-Subsequently, she became vice provost of Columbia University, New York City, and established the Science and Technology Development Office to commercialize the Columbia University's intellectual properties.
+Subsequently, she became vice provest of Columbia University, New York City, and established the Science and Technology Development Office to commercialize the Columbia University's intellectual properties.
 Dr. Mullinix developed commercialization strategies and negotiated license agreements for Columbia University intellectual property that generated over \$2 billion.
 She founded Synaptic Pharmaceutical Corporation in 1987, and as its President and Chief Executive Officer led the company from its inception as a research-driven biotechnology company to a public pharmaceutical company with over 150 employees.
 She secured over \$80 million from pharmaceutical collaborations and a comparable amount in venture capital and public equity investment.
-Synaptic Pharmaceutical Corporation was sold to Lundbeck A/S. From 2003 to 2006, Dr. Mullinix was an independent consultant on health sciences and biotechnology, and in 2008 joined WellGen, Inc., a research company at Rutgers University, as Chief Executive Officer, President and Director.
-She restructured and implemented research strategies to generate intellectual property, moving the company into the New Jersey Economic Development Authority Incubator.
+Synaptic Pharmaceutical Corporation was sold to Lundbeck A/S. From 2003 to 2006, Dr. Mullinix was an independent consultant on health sciences and implemented research strategies to generate intellectual property, moving the company into the New Jersey Economic Development Authority Incubator.
 Subsequently, she continued her consulting, joining the Office of Technology and Business Development at Mount Sinai School of Medicine in New York in 2009.
-She became director of that office in 2010 and served until 2012, during which period she was responsible for developing a
+She became director of that office in 2010 and served until 2012, during which period she was responsible for developing a novel structure and business model to develop research collaborations with pharmaceutical companies and to enhance the intellectual property portfolio.